Entertainment Law Practicum

 How many units can a student receive?
 How many hours must a student work?

 This is a 2-unit pass/fail program, the course component of which is generally offered in the spring semester of each year.
 In order to qualify for credit, a student must work a minimum of 56 hours (unpaid, of course).
-A student may apply as many as 112 hours of work, but will qualify only for the same number of units (2).
+A student may apply unlimited number of hours of work, but will qualify only for the same number of units (2).
 The student is permitted to work these hours either during the Spring semester when s/he takes the course component, or prior to that semester.

 Students must record their hours using the timesheet form available for downloading on the ELP website.
 This form will indicate the hours worked (at least the minimum 56) and must be signed by a supervisor.
 The student must retain the timesheets and give them to the ELP professor at the end of the course component.